 Graticule checkbox - when selected, the graticule is laid over the Vectorscope.
 The brightness of the Graticule may be adjusted using the Graticule Brightness slider described below.
-100% Marks checkbox - when selected, the 100% Marks are displayed over the Vectorscope

-75% Marks checkbox - when selected, the 75% Marks are displayed over the Vectorscope Angle Marker checkbox - when selected, the Angle Marker is displayed over the Vectorscope Skin Tone Line checkbox - when selected, the Skin Tone Line is displayed over the Vectorscope Color checkbox - when selected, the lines, regions, and points of the signal in the vectorscope are drawn in their respective colors.
+100% Marks checkbox - when selected, the 100% Marks are displayed over the Vectorscope 75% Marks checkbox - when selected, the 75% Marks are displayed over the Vectorscope Angle Marker checkbox - when selected, the Angle Marker is displayed over the Vectorscope Skin Tone Line checkbox - when selected, the Skin Tone Line is displayed over the Vectorscope

+Color checkbox - when selected, the lines, regions, and points of the signal in the vectorscope are drawn in their respective colors.

-Intensity slider - Moving the Intensity slider brightens or dims the display of the video signal through the Vectorscope.
-The current setting is displayed above the slider, as a percentage, 0% providing no display and 100% being maximum intensity.
+Intensity slider - Moving the Intensity slider brightens or dims the display of the video signal

-Graticule Brightness slider - Moving the Graticule Brightness slider adjusts the brightness of the graticule overlay, 0% providing no display and 100% being maximum brightness.

-x2 button - clicking this display zooms in to set the display at 200%, or 2x normal display.
+- through the Vectorscope.
+The current setting is displayed above the slider, as a percentage, 0% providing no display and 100% being maximum intensity. - Graticule Brightness slider Moving the Graticule Brightness slider adjusts the brightness of the graticule overlay, 0% providing no display and 100% being maximum brightness. - x1 button clicking this button sets the display to standard size - x2 button clicking this display zooms in to set the display at 200%, or 2x normal display.
+Pressing the x1 button sets the display back to normal. - Custom button and field The user may enter a custom enlargement value in the field, and press the Custom button to zoom in and see details up close.
 Pressing the x1 button sets the display back to normal.

-Custom button and field - The user may enter a custom enlargement value in the field, and press the Custom button to zoom in and see details up close.
-Pressing the x1 button sets the display back to normal.
+Pressing the x in the upper right corner will close the Scope Config window.

-Vectorscope Window
+3.2.3.2 Vectorscope Window